XpiritCommunityEvents/HOL/settinguprepository.md

 git clone https://github.com/Microsoft-Bootcamp/attendee-<your-github-handle>.git
 ```

-# If time permits: Create a Branch Rule
+# Create a Branch Rule
 By now your repository at GitHub has content and we can now protecting our branches against unwanted direct updates.
 This is a very common setup in the enterprise.
 In this excursive we will create a branch rule that prevents you to commit to the main branch direct and require you to create a pull request.